-Step Operation Action Observe 1 Install COT Line Unit a.
-Insert the FLL-722 COT Line Unit into the COT Shelf.
-All LEDs on the COT Line Card turn on for approximately 7 seconds, then scan from top to bottom The PWR LED and FAULT LED turn on b.
-After about 4 seconds, COT enters power management routine.
-If line powering fails, COT waits about 1 minute before attempting again.
-PWR LED flashes c.
-If line powering succeeds, HDSL communications begin synchronizing.
-LOOP 1 SYNC and LOOP 2 SYNC flash d.
-After the system has powered up, established HDSL synchronized communications, and no calls are in progress, observe the COT Line Unit front panel indicators.
-POWER on LOOP 1 SYNC on LOOP 1 MARGIN off c LOOP 2 SYNC on LOOP 2 MARGIN off TEST off FAULT off 2 2 Measure Voltages 5 -130 Vdc, ±10%, between A_HDSL_T1 and Chassis Ground.
-Shelf backplane: 0 Vdc to +120 Vdc between A_HDSL_T2 and Chassis Ground (Note: Use B_HDSL_T1 and B_HDSL_T2 for System #2).
+electronic plug-ins by their edges.
+Take care not to touch components or circuitry.
+Step Operation Action Observe 1 Install RT Line Unit a.
+Insert the FRL-772 RT Line Unit into the RT Enclosure.
+All LEDs on the RT Line Card turn on for approximately 7 seconds, then scan from top to bottom.
+The PWR LED remains on. b.
+At both the COT and RT Line Unit, observe the front panel indicators.
+After approximately 30 seconds, the SYNC LEDs for Line 1 and Line 2 begin to flash.
+Within 35 seconds, the SYNC LEDs for Line 1 and Line 2 turn on. c.
+After the system has powered up, established HDSL synchronized communications, and no calls are in progress, observe the RT Line Unit front panel indicators.
+POWER on LOOP 1 SYNC on LOOP 1 MARGIN off LOOP 2 SYNC on LOOP 2 MARGIN off FAULT off TEST off ACO off 2 Measure Voltages a.
+Make the following measurement on the RT Enclosure backplane: 130 Vdc to 250 Vdc between A_HDSL_T and B_HDSL_T b.
+Make the following measurements on the COT Shelf backplane: -130 Vdc, ±10%, between A_HDSL_T1 and Chassis Ground 0 Vdc to +120 Vdc between A_HDSL_T2 and Chassis Ground (Note: Use B_HDSL_T1 and B_HDSL_T2 for System #2)